isomerpages/gb-assist/pages/solutionrepo/solution762.md

 N.A. for non-SMEs

 #### Things to Note
-More than or equal to 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR
+More than or equal to =30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR

 #### Contact Information
-Scale Up Marketing Pte Ltd<br>https://scaleupmarketing.asia/?utm_source=techdepot<br>Email: brendanyong@scaleupmarketing.asia<br>Tel: +65 9005 6164
+SecureAge Technology Pte Ltd<br>www.secureage.com/secureaplus<br>Email: teowhin@secureage.com<br>Tel: +65 6873 3710

 Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' style='color:#037e8a' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.